Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Contexts.md

 Contexts connect to one another sequentially to define the lifecycle of particles.
 After a graph creates new particles, the **Initialize** Context can connect to an **Update Particle** Context to simulate each particle.
 Also, the **Initialize** Context can instead connect directly to an **Output Particle** Context to render the particles without simulating any behavior.

-## Creating and Connecting Contexts
+## Creating and connecting Contexts

 A Context is a type of [graph element](GraphLogicAndPhilosophy.md#graph-elements) so to create one, see [Adding graph elements](VisualEffectGraphWindow.md#adding-graph-elements).